 "I am what I am today because of the Boys Ranch," Forrest says.
 "They taught me how to set goals in life.
 They helped my entire family cope with a difficult time.
 They helped me further my education.
 They will always be in my heart and in my family's heart."

-Five years ago, Forrest married Brenda Martinez-Chavez.
+Then, Forrest married Brenda Martinez-Chavez.
 There never was a doubt where to hold the reception.

 "I told Brenda I always wanted to have the reception at the Ranch," Forrest says.
 The couple married at Sacred Heart Catholic Church.